Emergency departments (EDs) are open 24 hours a day, 365 days a year.

-If you are aware of any loud or unwelcome behaviour, let a member of staff know.
+If anything makes you feel uncomfortable in the ED, let a member of staff know.

 Treatment, transfer and discharge

 Most people attending an ED can go home after having tests or treatment.
-Some people need to stay for further tests or specialist care.
+Some people need to stay for more tests or specialist care.

-If this happens, we will continue to care for you in the ED until we can safely hand you over to the ward staff.
+If this happens, we will continue to care for you in the ED until your bed is ready.

 If you have to stay in the hospital

-- specialty unit, such as intensive care or coronary care
+- a specialty unit, such as intensive care or coronary care

 - an isolation room, if you have an infection or contagious bug